Asset Protection/

 Resource Limits

 To qualify for benefits, the law requires an applicant's resources and income to be below certain limits.
-An applicant's total available assets must be less than $2,000.00 for a single person.
+An applicant/recipient's total available assets must be less than $2,000.00 for a single person.
 For a married couple where both individuals are seeking benefits, their total resources must be less than $3,000.00.
-Resources are valued as of the first day of each month and, if the Applicant is over this threshold, they are ineligible to receive benefits for that entire calendar month.
-Assets such as real estate, a vehicle, prepaid funerals, and the like are considered exempt and are not counted in the resource calculation under certain circumstances.
+Resources are valued as of the first day of each month and, if the applicant/recipient is over this threshold, they are ineligible to receive benefits for that entire calendar month.
+Assets such as the applicant/recipient's home, one (1) vehicle, prepaid funerals, and the like are considered exempt and are not counted in the resource calculation under certain circumstances.

 Eligibility